Nordsword3m/ec2-github-runner/README.md

-# On-demand self-hosted AWS EC2 runner for GitHub Actions
+# On-demand self-hosted AWS EC2 runner for GitHub Actions with storage size

+THIS IS A FORKED ACTION

 ⚠️ If you like the project, please consider [supporting Ukraine](https://bit.ly/3KeY7dc) in a [war](https://en.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) against russian occupants.
 Any help would be much appreciated!